dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% endprettify %}

-## Type annotations
+## Types

-A *type annotation* is a place in your code where you write down the static type of a variable, field, function return type, parameter, etc. Type annotations are how you tell the type checker your constraints on the kinds of values that flow into different parts of your code.
+When you write down a type in your program, you constrain the kinds of values that flow into different parts of your code.
+Types can appear in two kinds of

-Type annotations can appear in two kinds of places: *declarations*, and *generic invocations*.
-A declaration is what you normally think of when writing down a
-type: a variable, parameter, field, or return type:
+places: *type annotations* on declarations and type arguments to *generic invocations*.

+Type annotations are what you normally think of when you think of "static types".
+You can type annotate a variable, parameter, field, or return type.
+In the following example, `bool` and `String` are type annotations.
+They hang off the static declarative structure of the code and aren't "executed" at runtime.

 {% prettify dart %}
+<?code-excerpt "misc/lib/effective_dart/design_good.dart (annotate-declaration)"?>
 bool isEmpty(String parameter) {
   bool result = parameter.length == 0;
   return result;
 }
 {% endprettify %}

-Here, the `bool` and `String` are type annotations on declarations.
-A generic invocation is when you pass a type argument to a collection literal, generic class's constructor, or generic method:
+A generic invocation is a collection literal, a call to a generic class's constructor, or an invocation of a generic method.
+In the next example, `num` and `int` are type arguments on generic invocations.
+Even though they are types, they are first-class entities that get reified and passed to the invocation at runtime.

 {% prettify dart %}
+<?code-excerpt "misc/lib/effective_dart/design_good.dart (annotate-invocation)"?>
 var lists = <num>[1, 2];
 lists.addAll(new List<num>.filled(3, 4));
 lists.cast<int>();
 {% endprettify %}

+We stress the "generic invocation" part here, because type arguments can *also* appear in type annotations:

+{% prettify dart %}
+<?code-excerpt "misc/lib/effective_dart/design_good.dart (annotate-type-arg)"?>
+List<int> ints = [1, 2];
+{% endprettify %}

-Here, the `num` and `int` annotations are all generic invocations.
-You usually don't need to worry about the distinction between the two kinds of type annotations, but it helps to have terms for them.
+Here, `int` is a type argument, but it appears inside a type annotation, not a generic invocation.
+You usually don't need to worry about this distinction, but in a couple of places, we have different guidance for when a type is used in a generic invocation as opposed to a type annotation.

 In most places, Dart allows you to omit a type annotation and infers a type for you based on the nearby context, or defaults to the `dynamic` type.
-Inference is a powerful tool to spare you the effort of writing (and reading) types that are obvious or uninteresting, but it's still worth explicitly annotating in some cases.
+Inference is a powerful tool to spare you the effort of writing (and reading) types that are obvious or uninteresting, but explicit annotations are still worthwhile in some cases.
 The guidelines here strike the best balance we've found between brevity and explicitness, flexibility and safety.